spmallette/java-dse-driver/manual/paging/README.md

 one page to the next.
 But it doesn't allow random jumps (like "go directly to page 10"), because you can't fetch a page unless you have the paging state of the previous one.
-Such a feature would require *offset queries*, but they are not natively supported by Cassandra (see [CASSANDRA-6511](https://issues.apache.org/jira/browse/CASSANDRA-6511)).
+Such a feature would require *offset queries*, but they are not natively supported by DSE (see [CASSANDRA-6511](https://issues.apache.org/jira/browse/CASSANDRA-6511)).
-The rationale is that offset queries are inherently inefficient (the performance will always be linear in the number of rows skipped), so the Cassandra team doesn't want to encourage their use.
+The rationale is that offset queries are inherently inefficient (the performance will always be linear in the number of rows skipped), so the DSE team doesn't want to encourage their use.

 If you really want offset queries, you can emulate them client-side.
 You'll still get linear performance, but maybe that's acceptable for